ctechfilmuniversity/lecture_ws2324_creative_coding_1/docs/03_slides/cc1_ws2324_07_slides.md

 ???

 *asynchronous*: When you start an action, your program continues to run.
 When the action finishes, the program is informed and gets access to the result (for example, the data read from disk).

+Asynchronous means they are totally independent and neither one must consider the other in any way, either in the initiation or in execution.

+> You are in a restaurant with many other people.
+You order your food.
+Other people can also order their food, they don't have to wait for your food to be cooked and served to you before they can order.
+In the kitchen restaurant workers are continuously cooking, serving, and taking orders.
+People will get their food served as soon as it is cooked.

+In the asynchronous model, starting a network action conceptually causes a split in the timeline.
+The program that initiated the action continues running, and the action happens alongside it, notifying the program when it is finished.

+Another way to describe the difference is that waiting for actions to finish is **implicit** in the synchronous model, while it is **explicit**, under our control, in the asynchronous one.

+Asynchronicity cuts both ways.
+It makes expressing programs that do not fit the straight-line model of control easier, but it can also make expressing programs that do follow a straight line more awkward.
+We’ll see some ways to address this awkwardness later in the chapter.

+Both of the important JavaScript programming platforms—browsers and Node.js—make operations that might take a while asynchronous, rather than relying on threads.
+Since programming with threads is notoriously hard (understanding what a program does is much more difficult when it’s doing multiple things at once), this is generally considered a good thing.

 --